Extended Master's Program Human Resource Studies

 Application and admission Extended Master's program

-You cannot directly apply for the Extended Master's Program.
-You’ll have to be enrolled in the Master’s program Human Resource Studies, as well as being part of the excellent (top 20%) students to apply for one of the three options for the Extended Master's Program Human Resource Studies.
+You cannot directly apply for the Extended Master's program.
+You have to be enrolled in the Master’s program Human Resource Studies, as well as being an excellent (top 20%) student to apply for one of the three options for the Extended Master's program Human Resource Studies.